capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 # 🤔 Introduction

-The Dictionary provide a glossary of data that pre indexes On-Chain events which drastically improves the Indexing performance.
+The Dictionary provides a glossary of data that pre indexes On-Chain events, drastically improving the overall Indexing performance.
+Sometimes by a factor of 10, which is quite significant.

-The main function of the `Dictionary` is for it to act as a middle man between the `Blockchain` and the `Indexer`.
-This allows the Indexer to query a blocks metadata from the dictionary allowing one to query blocks for specific events and return the required blocks.
+The Dictionary acts as the middleman between the Blockchain and the Indexer.
+This allows the Indexer to query a block's metadata from the dictionary, allowing one to query blocks for specific events and only return the required blocks.

-For example : If one wants to fetch `NFT creation` events only, the `Indexer` will ask the dictionary for the corresponding blocks therefore only returing blocks where NFT creation took place (5, 9, 32 etc.) instead of all blocks (1 - 100).
+For example : If one wants to fetch NFT creation events only, the Indexer will ask the dictionary for the corresponding blocks, returning only the blocks where NFT creation took place (5, 9, 32, etc.) instead of all blocks (1 - 100).

 ## Installation